macropay-solutions/php-framework-docs/template.md

 ```

 Template will automatically detect the class that's linked to this component by pascal-casing the component name.
 Subdirectories are also supported using "dot" notation.

+<a name="component-autowiring-cache"></a>
+### Component Autowiring Cache

+To maximize performance and completely eliminate runtime reflection overhead, the framework precompiles constructor parameters and public methods for all class-based components.
+For this to work properly, you must ensure your component directories are registered in your `config/app.php` file under the `autowiring` configuration array:

+    'autowiring' => [
+        // ...
+        [
+            'path' => \app()->path() .
+DIRECTORY_SEPARATOR .
+'View' .
+DIRECTORY_SEPARATOR .
+'Components',
+            'methods' => ['*'],
+        ],
+    ],

+Whenever you create a new component or change an existing component's constructor or public methods, you should regenerate the container's autowiring cache using the `autowiring:cache` command:

+    php run autowiring:cache

 <a name="rendering-components"></a>
 ### Rendering Components